jefflovell/launch-school-js101/study-sessions/109-written-study.md

 ### Iterators

-`array.prototype.forEach()`: This method is called directly on an array and executes a callbackFn for each element in the calling array. `forEach()` is functionally equivalent to a `for` or `while` loop but requires no start or end conditions.
-It will always iterate through every iterable element of the calling array. `forEach()` can only cause side effects as it cannot pass an explicit return value and will always return `undefined`.  **This method does not mutate the caller.**
+`array.prototype.forEach()`: is an array iteration method which is called directly on an array and executes a callbackFn for each element in the calling array. `forEach()` is functionally equivalent to a `for` or `while` loop but requires no start or end conditions.
+By default, it will iterate through every iterable element of the calling array, passing in each element as an argument to the callbackFn (this behavior can be modified by passing the optional currentIndex to the callback and combining it with other operations). `forEach()` can only cause side effects as it cannot pass an explicit return value and will always return `undefined`.  **This method does not mutate the caller.**

-`array.prototype.filter()`: This method is called directly on array and executes a callbackFn for each element in the calling array.
-The callbackFn of `filter()` evaluates a test condition to determine selection.
-For each element, if the test evaluates to true, the callbackFn returns the current value to `filter()` to be included as part of a **new array** returned to the caller.
+`array.prototype.filter()` is an array iteration and selection method which is called directly on array and executes a callbackFn for each element in the calling array.
+The callbackFn of `filter()` evaluates a test condition (the return statement) to determine selection.
+For each element, if the test evaluates to true (callbackFn returns `true`), `filter()` adds the current element to a **new array** to be returned to the caller.
 If no elements of the calling array pass the test, `filter` returns an empty array. **This method does not mutate the caller.**

-`array.prototype.map()`: This method is called directly on an array and executes a callbackFn for each element in the calling array.
-The callbackFn of `map()` performas a transformation on each element passed to it and passes it back to `map()`.
+`array.prototype.map()` is an array iteration and transformation method which is called directly on an array and executes a callbackFn for each element in the calling array.
+The callbackFn of `map()` performs a transformation on each element passed to it and passes it back to `map()`.
 Once every element has been iterated over, `map()` returns a **new array** to the caller, populated with the transformed values for each element of the calling array.
 The return array is always equal in length to the calling array.
 This also applies to sparse arrays. **This method does not mutate the caller.**

-`array.prototype.reduce()`: This method is called directly on an array and executes a callbackFn for each element in the calling array, usually referred to as the *reducer*.
+`array.prototype.reduce()` is an array iteration and computation method which is called directly on an array and executes a callbackFn for each element in the calling array, usually referred to as the *reducer*.
 The *reducer* (callbackFn) takes two arguments typically known as the *'accumulator'* or 'previousValue' and the *'currentValue'*.
 The *accumulator* **stores the value of all elements that have been passed to the callbackFn so far and therefore have been 'reduced'**.
 The current element is the element currently being iterated over by `reduce()`. `reduce()` accepts a second, optional *'previous value'* argument to initialize the reducer callbackFn with.
 If no initial value is specified, the reducer **uses the value at `index 0` of the calling array as the previous value** and the v**alue at `index 1` as the current value**.
 If an initial value is specified, `index 0` of the calling array is used as the current value on the first iteration.
 Once all elements of the calling array have been iterated over, `reduce()` **returns a single value** based on the operations performed and the data type(s) of the calling array's elements.
 If the calling array contains **no elements** *and* an **initial value is not provided**, `reduce()` will throw a `TypeError`. **This method does not mutate the caller.**

-`array.prototype.some()`: This method is called directly on an array and executes a callbackFn once for each element in the calling array and compares the value passed in to a test condition. `some()` continues to test elements until finding a value that passes the test in which case the method **immediately** returns `true`.
+`array.prototype.some()` is an array search method which is called directly on an array and executes a callbackFn once for each element in the calling array and compares the value passed in to a test condition. `some()` continues to test elements until finding a value that passes the test in which case the method **immediately** returns `true`.
 If no elements pass the test, `some()` returns `false`. **This method does not mutate the caller.**

-`array.prototype.every()`: This method is called directly on an array and executes a callback function which contains a test condition once for each element in the calling array.
+`array.prototype.every()` is an array search method which is called directly on an array and executes a callback function which contains a test condition once for each element in the calling array.
 If **any** element passed to the callbackFn's test condition evaluates to `false`, `every()` **immediately** returns `false`.
 Otherwise, it returns `true`. **This method does not mutate the caller.**

-`array.prototype.find()`: This method is called directly on an array and executes a callbackFn once for each element in the calling array, comparing the value passed in to a test condition. `find()` returns the **value** of the **first element** in the calling array that satisfies the provided test condition.
+`array.prototype.find()` is an array search method which called directly on an array and executes a callbackFn once for each element in the calling array, comparing the value passed in to a test condition. `find()` returns the **value** of the **first element** in the calling array that satisfies the provided test condition.
 If a truthy value is not found `find()` returns `undefined`. **This method does not mutate the caller.**

-`array.prototype.findIndex()`: This method is called directly on an array and executes a callbackFn once for each element in the calling array, comparing the value passed in to a test condition. `findIndex()` returns the **index** of the **first element** in the calling array that satisfies the provided test condition.
+`array.prototype.findIndex()` is an array search method which is called directly on an array and executes a callbackFn once for each element in the calling array, comparing the value passed in to a test condition. `findIndex()` returns the **index** of the **first element** in the calling array that satisfies the provided test condition.
 If no values satisfy the testing function, `-1` is returned.  **This method does not mutate the caller.**

+## Common Object Methods

+### Iterators

+`for/in`:

+### Checking properties

+`object.prototype.hasOwnProperty()`:

+### Converting to Arrays

+`Object.keys()`:

+`Object.values()`:

+`Object.entries()`:

+`Object.assign()`:

 # Practice Excercises

-## Scope 1: What does this code do and why?
+## Scope Example 1: Variable Scope

+What does this code do and why?

 ```js
 let b = 2;